 Note that an individual need not be in actual physical possession of a controlled substance to be guilty of a crime.
 The unlawful presence of a controlled substance in an automobile is presumptive evidence of knowing possession of such substance by each passenger unless the substance is concealed on the person of one of the occupants.
-Similarly, the presence of certain substances in plain view in a room can sometimes be presumptive evidence of knowing possession of such substance by anyone in close proximity.
+Similarly, the presence of certain substances in plain view in a room can sometimes be presumptive evidence of knowing possession of such substance of knowing possession of such substance by anyone in close proximity.